UCF/UCF-FAQ-CPT/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/copyleft/gpl-3.0.html

+== Description ==

 Provides a custom post type for describing FAQs and supporting shortcodes.
 This theme supports the [UCF Athena Framework](https://github.com/UCF/Athena-Framework).

-== Description ==

-Provides a custom post type for describing FAQ.

 The following templates can be overwritten in the theme.
 * single-faq.php